pippim/pippim.github.io/programs/iothings.md

 The `smartplug_off` bash script is called whenever the computer system is shutdown or suspended.

-The script needs to be created with `sudo` powers because it is located in the `/etc/NetworkManager/dispatcher.d/pre-down.d/` directory.
+The script needs to be created with `sudo` powers in the `/etc/NetworkManager/dispatcher.d/pre-down.d/` directory.

 The script `tvpowered` can lose communications at any